How to Wipe Your Data Before You Sell, Donate, or Recycle Unwanted Computers and Smartphones

-But that may not be enough to remove all the information on a PC, so it’s a good idea to use a utility program, such as Disk Wipe or DBAN (both free) to destroy whatever data is left on the drive.
+Doing a total reset on a PC still may not remove all your info and files; afterward, it’s a good idea to run a utility program, such as Disk Wipe or DBAN.
+Both of these free apps will destroy whatever data is left on the drive.

-“These utility programs are designed to nuke, or overwrite, all the leftover data so that it’s indecipherable, and really can’t be put back together in such a way that it could be used to steal your identity,” Siciliano explained.
+“These utility programs are designed to nuke, or overwrite, all the leftover data so that it’s indecipherable and really can’t be put back together to steal your identity,” Siciliano explained.

 For smartphones and most tablets, follow these steps to delete your files and reset them:

 - Android: Reset Your Android Device to Factory Settings